mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup-snapshot-export-bucket/README.md

 # MongoDB::Atlas::CloudBackupSnapshotExportBucket

 The exportBuckets resource allows you to grant Atlas access to the specified bucket for exporting backup snapshots.
+In order tu create the resource some prerequisites are required, check [Export Cloud Backup Snapshot Docs](https://www.mongodb.com/docs/atlas/backup/cloud-backup/export/) for more information

 ## Attributes & Parameters